 Money talks.
 Venture capitalists control the flow of capital in the tech sphere.
-They're unconscious biases impact where and how dollars are spent.
-It's time to get more women investing and put more funding behind female-founded or co-founded start-ups.
+Their unconscious biases impact where and how dollars are spent.
+It's time to get more women investing.
+Women are more likely to fund female-founded or co-founded start ups.